 - Nature Hero: Jai, given his athleticism, psychic abilities and environmental concerns.

-- Perky Female Minion / The Starscream: the villain's girlfriend has elements of these tropes.
+- Perky Female Minion:Crossed with The Star Scream, the villain's girlfriend has elements of these tropes.

 - Power-Strain Blackout: what happens to Jai the first two times he uses the photo of his father.